-- Home is the best place for an assessment whenever possible.
-Life changing decisions like moving to a living option are better made in a comfortable and familiar place. - Clients are actively involved in assessments.
+- If at all possible, assessments will be done at home.
+This may mean working with the case manager to return home from the hospital with proper support.
+Life changing decisions like moving to a living option are better made in a comfortable and familiar place. - Patients are actively involved in assessments.
 It is a time to discuss important needs with the case manager, and one of many opportunities to ask questions.